This article was also published in Medical Device Summit

 Using good distributors that specialize in cancer devices will be key to expanding beyond the largest Chinese cities, where competition from local Chinese manufacturers and Western companies is already fierce.
 A good distributor will have connections to local and provincial hospitals and governments.
 The distributor should also know which hospitals are committed to starting or improving their cancer products.

-For example, Misonix (Farmingdale, New York) entered the Chinese market in 2006 by signing a distribution agreement with China’s Acton Medical Device Corp.
+For example, Misonix (Farmingdale, New York) entered the Chinese medical market in 2006 by signing a distribution agreement with China’s Acton Medical Device Corp.
 (Guangzhou) for Misonix’s HIFU kidney cancer device.
 Also, since 2005, BSD Medical (Salt Lake City, Utah) has had a long-term exclusive distributor agreement with Dalian Orientech (Dalian, Liaoning Province) to market BSD’s radiofrequency device that treats cancer tumors.
 The agreement was renewed in 2012 — for twice as many devices as in the original agreement.

 STRATEGY #5: ACQUISITIONS, PARTNERING OR ESTABLISHING YOUR OWN LOCAL PRESENCE